daos-stack/daos/docs/index.md

 Volatile Memory (NVM).
-DAOS takes advantage of next-generation NVM technology, like Intel<sup>&copy;</sup> Optane<sup>&trade;</sup> Persistent Memory and NVM express (NVMe), while presenting a key-value storage interface on top of commodity hardware that provides features, such as, transactional non-blocking I/O, advanced data protection with self-healing, end-to-end data integrity, fine-grained data control, and elastic storage, to optimize performance and cost.
+DAOS takes advantage of next-generation NVM technology, like Intel<sup>&copy;</sup> Optane<sup>&trade;</sup> Persistent Memory and NVM express (NVMe), while presenting a key-value storage interface on top of commodity hardware that provides features, such as transactional non-blocking I/O, advanced data protection with self-healing, end-to-end data integrity, fine-grained data control, and elastic storage, to optimize performance and cost.